-VOILÀ Designs is one of Canada's premiere French Canadian Métis fashion brands.
+VOILÀ Designs is one of Canada's premiere French Métis fashion brands.
 We believe in the slow fashion movement and continue to grow our company using only sustainable practices.
 Our core values are “buy better, buy less.”
 We make a unique statement through our authentic indigenous-inspired prints and our goal is to make customers feel good inside and out wearing our organic, custom milled fabrics.
 VOILÀ Designs manufactures in small runs to ensure quality of the garment.
 Each garment is designed & manufactured in Winnipeg, MB using sustainable fabrics and fair labor practices.

 The Process: Organic and Sustainable